oliversablove/Tic-Tac-Toe-Project/README.md

 Problem Solving Strategy:
 Every time I encountered problems I would try to break them down to solvable problems.
 As new programmer, I researched plenty to solve problems.

+Problems to Fix/Long-term Goals:
+1. Right now, this application is barebones and lacks aesthetic content.
+In future versions, I aim to use CSS and SASS to create a truly user-friendly, aesthetically appealing, and entertaining application.
+2. I hope to add Two-Player functionality.
+3. As a reach goal, I would like to add intuitive AI, and as a far reach goal, AI with several difficulties.

 Technologies Used:
 1. HTML